Links on Android Authority may earn us a commission. Learn more.

 Focusing can be tricky

-Also, depending on your subject you may want to switch to manual focus.
-Because your bodily movements can throw your focus off, macro photographers often prefer just setting the focal length, finding the right exposure, and leaving the focus ring alone.
-Remember you want to minimize hand movements to get a steady shot, and in many cases the subject is moving too!
-A good solution is to leave the focus close to your desired level and just move back and forth to place the focus point in the right spot.
+Also, depending on your subject, you may want to switch to manual focus.
+Because your body movements can throw your focus off, macro photographers often prefer just setting the focal length, finding the proper exposure.
+Remember, you want to minimize hand movements to get a steady shot, and in many cases, the subject is moving too!
+A good solution is to leave the focus close to your desired level and move back and forth to place the focus point in the right spot.

 Use a tripod if possible

 With these tips, enough patience, the right subject, and many shots, you too can join the macro photography community and show everyone the tiny views the world has to offer.
 Got any more tips?
-Share them in the comments, as well as your macro shots!
+Please share them in the comments, as well as your macro shots!